bsoman3/bsoman3.github.io/_posts/blog/2016-05-25-windows-rootkits-for-beginners-sorta.markdown

     * There are a bunch of other ways to do DLL injection— using SuspendThread, or NTSuspendThread, using system-level shims etc. For future posts.
 * API Hooking — which is the part that watches for the sys_calls pertaining to the functionality the rootkit wants to modify and redirects those calls to the rootkit code to do with it what it may

-*“My dad used to tell me that my grandpa’s favorite animal was raven”*

-*“I had a dream one time. it was totally weird.
-I was on a beach and there were beached whales on that beach.
-So I called my friends with cranes.
-And we saved the whales.
-So we saved the whales dude”*

 So I have a tool called kinject.exe (details here— <a href="https://www.aldeid.com/wiki/KInject">https://www.aldeid.com/wiki/KInject</a>).
 It is supposed to inject an arbit DLL into and arbit process.
 I loaded it into ollydbg.
 It needs a few arguments— the name of the process to inject in, the path to the DLL to be injected, and a “—create” argument if the process is not already running (I used notepad.exe and —create).
 Once loaded in olly, using ctrl+n to bring up the names window, I see all the expected system calls.
 CreateProcessA, OpenProcess (incase I want to attack one that is already running) (either of those to get a handle of the process I want to inject in), VirtualAllocEx (to allocate memory in the remote process), WriteProcessMemory (to write the name of the bad DLL in the memory I just allocated), GetProcAddress (to find the address of the LoadLibraryA DLL in user space), and CreateRemoteThread (which triggers the call to LoadLibraryA with the malicious DLL as argument).
 I put breakpoints at all these functions to see each step of the process.